gggeek/db-3v4l/README.md

 ### Maintenance

-3 scripts are provided in the top-level `bin` folder to help keeping disk space usage under control
+The `./bin/dbstack cleamup` command is provided to help keeping disk space usage under control.
+It can remove the log files produced by running the application, as well as the complete set of database data files.

 ### How does this work?